ReifyAB/reify.se/_posts/programming/2014-10-11-the-way-i-understand-types.md

 <!-- more -->

+# What is a Type?

-Types are sets of properties held by values.
-In a language, the more things you have that are values, the richer your types are.
+**Types are sets of properties held by values.** In a language, the more things you have that are values, the richer your types are.

 Values can have many sorts of properties: all values that are numbers